nnngrach/AnyGIS_server/README.md

+# AnyGIS Server

+This is a server utility, which helping to connect different navigation applications (web, ios, android) to different online-map sources.

+It receives a GET request from the client navigation apps to download a tile.
+Next it gets the map name and XYZ coordinates parameters from this query.
+Depending on the specified of this map, AnyGIS generates a corresponding URL.
+Then it downloads a tile and returns it to the client app.

+This proxi component can perform various additional calculations and can generate quite complex and dynamically changing non-standard URL addresses.
+This allows you to connect many of the previously unavailable maps to mobile navigation apps.

+Also, this utility is able to do various image processing on the fly.
+For example, it can transform tiles from the WGS84 ellipsoid projection to the WebMerkatror spherical projection.
+Or overlay one image on another if the client application does not allow such operations.

+You can read more about how this utility works on [this page](https://nnngrach.github.io/AnyGIS_maps/Web/Html/Description).

 # AnyGIS Server API

-This is a utility to connect different navigation applications (web, ios, android) to map sources with non-standard URLS.
-It allows you to convert coordinates.
-Also, it can process tile images.

 ### Get tile by tile numbers